Buccal Fat Removal in Brazil: a more defined face safely

 What result can you expect?

 Buccal fat removal provides a face with more defined contours, enhancing the cheekbones and creating a more elegant and balanced appearance.
-The result is permanent, natural, and, when properly recommended, ages beautifully along with you.
+The result is stable long-term, natural, and, when properly recommended, ages beautifully along with you.

 It is important to have realistic expectations: buccal fat removal slims the front part of the cheeks, but does not completely change the shape of the face.
 In some cases, other complementary procedures may be necessary to achieve the desired result, and this will be openly discussed during the consultation.